Raleigh DWI Lawyer

 First Offense DWI

-Even a first offense can include jail, high fines, and license suspension.
+Even a first offense can involve jail, fines, and license suspension, but the stop, testing procedures, and other evidence may still be challenged.

 Second Offense DWI